 Agate geode weighing in at 1½ kilos, a hefty piece of rock which boasts fascinating banding and sparkling quartz crystals.
-Its highly polished surface has a vitreous lustre but to be fully appreciated the geode either needs to be placed up at eye level or needs to be tilted back slightly as the base of the rock is completely flat.
+The highly polished surface of this agate geode has a vitreous lustre but to be fully appreciated it will either need to be placed up at eye level or to be tilted back very slightly as the base is completely flat.